Refinitiv/refinitiv-ui/documents/src/pages/elements/search-field.md

 searchField?.addEventListener("value-changed", (event) => {
   if (valueText) {
-    valueText.innerHTML = (event as ValueChangedEvent).detail.value;
+    valueText.textContent = (event as ValueChangedEvent).detail.value;
   }
 });
 ```

 ## Input validation
-`ef-search-field` has validation logic similar to a [native input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/text).
-When a user types the invalid value into the control, error style will be shown to notify the user.
+`ef-search-field` has validation logic similar to a [native input](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/input/search).
+When a user types an invalid value into the control, error style will be shown to notify the user.

 You can call `reportValidity()` to trigger the validation anytime and it will set error style if input is invalid.
-In case that the input is initialised with invalid value and you need to show the error style, you must call `reportValidity()` once the input in defined on the page.
+In case that the input is initialised with an invalid value and you need to show the error style, you must call `reportValidity()` once the input is defined on the page.

 Whenever input is invalid, the `error` attribute will be added to the element.
-You can use the `error` property to check if input is currently in the error state.
+You can use the `error` property to check whether input is currently in the error state or not.

 ### Input length
 The `maxlength` attribute limits the number of characters that users can enter and the `minlength` attribute sets the minimum number of characters required. `ef-search-field` will show error styles if a condition is not met.